kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 Enable a Repository
 ~~~~~~~~~~~~~~~~~~~~

 You can use the Discover to enable repositories.
+We'll go over that process below:

+1. Start Discover
+2. Select Sources
-**How-to**: Start Discover.
-Select Sources, Configure Software Sources in the window.
-Enter your administrative password at the prompt.
-Left-click the 'Other Software' tab.
-Check the appropriate box in the center section of the window to enable a repository.
-Left-click the 'Close' button.
-A prompt will appear to update the package list.
-Discover will now be allowed to find the newly available software.
+3. Configure Software Sources in the window
+4. Enter your administrative password at the prompt
+5. Left-click the 'Other Software' tab
+6. Check the appropriate box in the center section of the window to enable a repository
+7. Left-click the 'Close' button.
+A prompt will appear to update the package list
+8. Discover will now be allowed to find the newly available software

 Disable a Repository
 ~~~~~~~~~~~~~~~~~~~~~

 You can use the Discover to disable repositories.
+We'll go over that process below:

+1. Start Discover
+2. Select Sources
-**How-to**: Start Discover.
-Select Sources, Configure Software Sources in the window.
-Enter your administrative password at the prompt.
-Left-click the 'Other Software' tab.
-Uncheck the appropriate box in the center section of the window to disable a repository.
-Left-click the 'Close' button.
-A prompt will appear to update the package list.
-Discover will now forget the no longer available software.
+3. Configure Software Sources in the window
+4. Enter your administrative password at the prompt
+5. Left-click the 'Other Software' tab
+6. Uncheck the appropriate box in the center section of the window to disable a repository
+7. Left-click the 'Close' button.
+A prompt will appear to update the package list
+8. Discover will now forget the no longer available software

 Remove a Repository
 ~~~~~~~~~~~~~~~~~~~~

 You can use the Discover to remove repositories.
+We'll go over that process below:

+1. Start Discover and select Sources
-**How-to**: Start Discover.
-Select Sources, Configure Software Sources in the window.
+2. Configure Software Sources in the window.
 Enter your administrative password at the prompt.
 Left-click the 'Other Software' tab.
 Left-click the name of an existing repository in the center section of the window to select it.
 Left-click the 'Remove' button.
 Left-click the 'Close' button.
 A prompt will appear to update the package list.
 Discover will now forget the no longer available software.

 Managing Personal Package Archives
 -----------------------------------